Youth Programs //

 Thank you for helping us bring over 60 students to our 2016 Festivals through our Scholarship Ticket Program.
 Young music students were able to attend our performances, many who wouldn’t have been able to otherwise.

-We are excited to be launching our fifth-annual Young Artist Awards Competition in partnership with Classical KING FM 98.1!
-All young musicians in Washington State from ages 6 to 20 are encouraged to send in a five-minute video entry for consideration.
-SCMS will be awarding a special prize: the Monika Meyer Clowes Memorial Award – a chance to perform with and be coached by Festival musicians during our Summer Festival.
+We are excited to be launching our seventh-annual Young Artist Awards Competition in partnership with Classical KING FM 98.1!
+There are three categories this year, ages 6-15, ages 16-20, and new this year an ensemble category open to chamber groups ages 13-23.
+To apply for the competition, submit a five-minute video entry for consideration.
+SCMS also awards a special prize: the Monika Meyer Clowes Memorial Award – a chance to perform with, and be coached by Festival musicians, during our Summer Festival.
 Plus, the top 10 finalists get to perform live on the radio!

-Congratulations to Alexander Lu and Takumi Taguchi, winners of the 2016 Young Artist Awards Competition and the Monika Meyer Clowes Memorial Award.
+Congratulations to Marley Erickson and Kristy Park, winners of the 2017 Young Artist Awards Competition and the Monika Meyer Clowes Memorial Award.

 Submit your video entry and read the competition rules here.